 An oft-quoted myth is that the Wampa attack on Luke was devised to explain the actual scars on Mark Hamill's face because he had been involved in a car crash and had to have reconstructive surgery.
 Hamill did indeed survive a serious car crash in January 1977 but did not have any visible scars by the time Empire began filming over two years later.

 Another of the asteroids is actually a potato.
 It appears just as the Millennium Falcon first enters the field.
 Two asteroids travel from the top left to the bottom right corner of the screen.
 Just after the second asteroid leaves the screen a third one appears in the top left corner.
 This is the potato.

-In an interview with Cinescape magazine, director Irvin Kershner said that he thought the first film was trashy and how he had no interest in films with special effects.
+In an interview with Cinescape magazine, director Irvin Kershner said he had no interest in films with special effects.
 However, he was won over by George Lucas, although Kershner was determined to make the film more about characterizations than hardware.
 Kershner spent several months working on the script, pushing the writers into humanizing the characters more (something that Lucas has often been criticized for failing to do).

 After an extra fell sick, Jeremy Bulloch (Boba Fett) was called in as a replacement to the Imperial Guard who escorts Princess Leia and pulls her into the elevator after she screams "Luke!
 It's a trap!".
 He's the same Imperial Guard who is captured by Lando Calrissian's men.